 AUS HEARTS

-An evidence-based approach for blood pressure management in regional, rural and remote New South Wales.
+An evidence-based approach for blood pressure management in regional, rural and remote Australia.

 High blood pressure is the leading cause of heart attack and stroke, yet only 32% of the 6.8 million adults in Australia with hypertension are treated effectively.